aai-institute/USFlows/README.md

 The implemented layer are carefully designed to guarntee the following properties:

 - Efficient computation of exact densities as well as efficient sampling.
 - A piece-wise affine log-density function for all models with (leaky-)ReLU nonlinearity and Laplacian base distribution.

-Additionally, UDL preserving layers map the upper density level sets of the data distribution to the upper density level sets of the base Distribution.
+- UDL preserving layers map the upper density level sets of the data distribution to the upper density level sets of the base Distribution.
+- Direct onnx export of log_prob and sampling methods.